siobhanlgorman/80s-Mixtape-Quiz/README.md

   *

 ### Scope
 minimal viable features which can be added to in the future.
+Simple clear Javascipt functions with the single responsibility approach ie one function one job.
 A simple online quiz with randomly generated multiple choice questions, accumulating score up to 10.
 A message for the final score. what features based on strategy do you want to include
   * functioning quiz with sufficient questions for initial release
   * responsive design